Yoast SEO settings: Special pages

 Special pages settings

-The Special pages settings allow you to determine some things for two types of pages: internal search pages, and 404 error pages.
+The Special pages settings allow you to determine the appearance for internal search pages and 404 error pages.

 Screenshot of the Special pages settings in Yoast SEO